-This event is a perfect opportunity for Americans to honor Dr. King’s legacy through service.
-The MLK Day of Service empowers individuals, strengthens communities, bridges barriers, creates solutions to social problems, and moves us closer to Dr. King’s vision of a beloved community.
+This event is a perfect opportunity for Americans to honor Dr. King's legacy through service.
+Each year, the MLK Day of Service empowers individuals, strengthens communities, bridges barriers, creates solutions to social problems, and moves us closer to Dr. King's vision of a beloved community.

 Learn more about Dr. King's life from The King Center website.